Rohini (Buddha's disciple): Story

-After this discourse, many in the congregation attained the fruit of steam-entry.
-Princess Rohiṇī also became a stream-enterer and her disease disappeared.
+After this discourse, many in the congregation attained the fruit of the sotāpanna.
+Rohiṇī also became a sotāpanna, and her disease disappeared.

 Rebirth in Heaven

 After death, Rohiṇī was reborn in Trāyastriṃśa as a beautiful goddess, at the boundary of the territories among four deities.
 They became enamored with her beauty and each deity laid claim unto her.
 Unable to settle their dispute, they sought the advice of Śakra, the lord of Trāyastriṃśa.

 Upon seeing her, Śakra turned to the gods and asked them of the condition of their minds upon seeing this new goddess.
 One god said that his mind was tumultuous like battlefield, the second said his mind was racing swiftly like a mountain river, the third said that he could not take his eyes off her, as if they were seized in a crab's claw.
 The fourth replied that his mind would not keep still and whipped about like a flag in the wind.

 Śakra declared, “Your minds are over-powered by this form.
 As for myself, I want to live; I do not want to die.
 And if I do not get Rohiṇī then I shall surely die.”

-The gods complied to Shakra's heavenly authority.
+The gods complied to Śakra's heavenly authority.
 He took Rohiṇī as his wife and they departed to enjoy various pleasures.